apache/incubator-kie-kogito-runtimes/kogito-quarkus-parent/README.md

   integration test of this feature

 ### Create an extension
-To add a new extension you should replicate the same structure and:
+To add a new extension you should replicate the same structure.

 #### Runtime module
 - Add quarkus plugins to module `pom.xml`